I-Spangler/Knights-Tour/README.md

 # Knights-Tour
-Knight's tour in Java with a Swing interface board
+Knight's tour in Java with a Swing interface board (that doesnt work yet)